 This surgical technique, developed in France, is a real revolution and is widely used by the best French orthopedic surgeons.
 Yet, it is too little practiced in the world.

-During the operation, the surgeon makes a very small incision to avoid muscle tissue damaging.
-This helps to reduce the pain, recover quickly after surgery and maintain muscle performance, unlike the traditional hip replacement surgery.
+During the operation, the surgeon makes a very small incision to avoid muscle tissue damage.
+This helps to reduce the pain, recover quickly after surgery and maintain muscle performance, unlike traditional hip replacement surgery.
 To remove the femur neck, the incision is made right next to it.
 The hip prosthesis is coated microbeads of titanium and innovative “hydroxyapatite” substance.
 This cementless implant is one of the most valuable discoveries in orthopedic surgery, as it does not wear out over time (like ceramic prosthesis does) and does not need to be replaced.
 The surgery, that takes less than 1.5 hours, significantly reduces the risk of subsequent dislocations.
 Furthermore, it reduced to a minimum or sometimes even doesn’t require the rehabilitation, allowing patients to get up the next day after surgery.

 Grinding technique in hip replacement

 Grinding is another innovative surgical method.
 In the standard hip replacement surgery, the surgeon removes the whole femur head, whereas, in the grinding surgery, the worn out cartilage is preserved and protected by the metal cap.
 The surgeon grinds the damaged femoral head and puts a metal cap on it.
 Another important part of the prosthesis is a metal cup, installed into the joint hole.
-This approach allows saving a large amount of bone.
+This approach allows for saving a large amount of bone.

 This method is recommended for people under 55 years and must be performed only by highly-trained orthopedic specialists.
-In France, such operation is carried out with the use of innovative materials, which significantly reduces both rehabilitation period and risk of dislocation.
+In France, such operation is carried out with the use of innovative materials, which significantly reduces both rehabilitation period and the risk of dislocation.